trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   installs).
 If set to ``OFF``, then headers and libraries will *not* be installed by default and only ``INSTALLABLE`` executables added with `TRIBITS_ADD_EXECUTABLE()`_ will be installed.
-However, as described in `TribitsBuildQuickRef`_, shared libraries will always be installed if enabled since they are needed by the installed executables.
+However, as described in `TribitsBuildReference`_, shared libraries will always be installed if enabled since they are needed by the installed executables.

   For a TriBITS project that is primarily delivering libraries